Bounga/bounga.org/_posts/2020-05-03-multiple-smtp-accounts-in-gnus-without-external-tools.md

 category: Tips
 tags: ['emacs', 'gnus']
 header:
-overlay_image: /assets/images/headers/tips.png
+  overlay_image: /assets/images/headers/tips.jpg
-excerpt: "When it comes to Emacs and emails reading, one of the most
+  teaser: /assets/images/teasers/multiple_accounts_in_gnus.jpg
-    popular option is Gnus.
+excerpt: "When it comes to Emacs and emails reading, one of the most popular option is Gnus.
 Let's see how to configure it for multiple IMAP / SMTP servers without using any external tool."
 ---

 Emacs users tend to like to do everything in it as I do.
 A frequent